-Our Bursary funded PhD students continue to progress well with eleven students currently being supported to carry out research studies in a wide range of subjects.
-These students require long term support and our funding will enable the last of the projects to be completed in 2021.
-We could not have carried out this work without the support of the Forestry Commission and Forestry Commission Scotland to whom I must express my sincere thanks.
+Our Bursary funded PhD students continue to progress towards completion with seven students currently being supported to carry out research studies in a wide range of subjects.
+These students require long term support and our funding will enable the last of the projects to be completed in 2023.
+We could not have carried out this work without the past support of the Forestry Commission and Forestry Commission Scotland to whom I must express my sincere thanks.

-During the year we also partnered with Tilhill Forestry clients and QBE Business Insurance and, thanks to their generous assistance, we have been able to support the first of hopefully many projects undertaking applied research into reducing risks in UK forests and woodlands.
+We continued our partnership with Tilhill Forestry clients and QBE Business Insurance and, thanks to their generous assistance, we have been able to support projects undertaking applied research into reducing risks in UK forests and woodlands.
 Our thanks go to Tilhill Forestry for enabling this important initiative to take place.

-Trustees are seeking to raise the profile of the Trust, and to explain and promote the work the Trust supports, through an E-newsletter.
-The E-newsletter is now circulated directly to over 270 people but there were over 600 readers of our latest issue.
-This is encouraging and we hope numbers directly receiving the E-newsletter will continue to increase, leading to greater awareness of our work and stronger applications for our assistance.
+Trustees are seeking to raise the profile of the Trust, and to explain and promote the work the Trust supports, through our website and e-newsletter.
+During the year, we completely revised the look and functionality of our website, updating it to improve its functionality on mobile devices and including recent photographs from projects we have supported.
+Our e-newsletter is now circulated directly to over 270 people but there were over 600 readers of our latest issue.
+This is encouraging and we hope numbers directly receiving the e-newsletter will continue to increase, leading to greater awareness of our work and stronger applications for our assistance.

 The money available for research, education and training, and the priorities and structures of government organisations and universities continue to change, as do the research needs of the sector.
-This is all carefully watched by the Trustees who continually seek ways to contribute and support the sector in the most effective ways possible with the resources it has available.
+This is all carefully monitored by the Trustees who continually seek ways to contribute and support the sector in the most effective ways possible with the resources it has available.